maxmckenzie/node-api/README.md

 ### Building the application

-This application is written in ES6/7 and uses Babel to transpile modules to vanilla Node.
+This application is written in ES6/7 and uses [Babel](https://babeljs.io/) to transpile modules to vanilla JavaScript.
 You probably won't need to do this when developing locally but it should definitely happen before deployment.

 ```
 npm run build